Tutorials

 to query Chalk from our application:

-from src.models import User
+from src.feature_sets import User

 from chalk.client import ChalkClient